 Whether you live with a roommate or not, college is all about getting involved and getting to know others.

-One of the key elements of any collegiate experience is honing your skills to become a successful member of society once you graduate.
-Our increasingly diverse world demands that we be interconnected in dynamic and relevant ways.
-Institutions that prize this aspect of the collegiate experience are setting their graduates up for success.
+One of the key elements of any collegiate experience is honing your skills to become a successful member of society upon graduation.
+Our increasingly diverse world demands that we be interconnected in dynamic and relevant ways, and institutions that prize this aspect of the collegiate experience are setting their graduates up for success.
 While there are a number of ways to promote and support your personal and professional development, two proven practices that many colleges employ are collaborative and common learning.
 Regardless of your chosen career, you will need to work with others to achieve your goals and advance the desired outcomes of your employer.
-Opportunities for being involved in collaborative and common learning include jointly working on projects and research; sharing learning experiences around broad, integrated themes; enrolling in courses that are team taught by faculty from different disciplines but with a connected topic; engaging with campus interdisciplinary themes that link curricular and co-curricular experiences; completing common readings across college levels (e.g., freshman reading); and attending guest speaker series’ that are combined with individual reflection and group discussions.
+Opportunities for being involved in collaborative and common learning include jointly working on projects and research; sharing learning experiences around broad, integrated themes; enrolling in courses that are team taught by faculty from different disciplines; engaging with campus interdisciplinary themes that link curricular and co-curricular experiences; completing common readings across college levels (e.g. freshman reading); and attending guest speaker series’ that are combined with individual reflection and group discussions.

 Collaborative Assignments and Projects

 Increasingly popular at colleges and universities today, collaborative assignments and projects often mirror the real world of work and life beyond college.
-Whether you work in healthcare, business, education, the sciences, or some other field, employees are frequently organized in teams and expected to work successfully within those teams.
-Collaborative problem-solving, diverse viewpoints, and different modes of thinking contribute to students developing:
+Whether you work in healthcare, business, education, the sciences, or some other field, you are sure to find you and your fellow employees frequently organized in teams and expected to work successfully within those teams.
+Collaborative problem-solving, diverse viewpoints, and different modes of thinking contribute to students’ development of:

 - richer solutions to problems,

 - multi-dimensional and hypothetical thinking,